trulacorsaut/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By organizing your code and your workflow, you will find it easier to understand and maintain your project.

 Remember to stay up-to-date with the latest programming languages and tools.
 Not only will this help make your coding more effective, but it will also keep you relevant in the ever-changing world of technology.
 Don't be afraid to ask for help or advice from others, as this can lead to new ideas and solutions.
 Lastly, always be open to learning and growing as a programmer.
 The more you know, the better you'll be able to adapt and succeed in any project that comes your way.

+# 2024-01-24
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive for simplicity in your designs and solutions.
+Complex code may seem impressive, but it often leads to bugs, maintenance nightmares, and difficulty in collaboration.
+Remember that clarity trumps obfuscation, and a straightforward solution that's easy to understand and adapt will serve you, your team, and future developers best."

+In practical terms, this could mean choosing well-established design patterns, writing clean and readable code, minimizing dependencies, and continuously refactoring to remove unnecessary complexity.
+The goal is to create robust, scalable, and maintainable software that can evolve with changing requirements over time.